ThwCorbin/toms-site/public/markdown/markdownGuide.md

     - nested list item
 * list item

 Nested blockquotes require four idented spaces before the "> ".
-Code blocks require either eight indented spaces or using the fence method after four spaces:
+Code blocks require either eight indented spaces or four spaces followed by three backticks or tildes (fence method).
+I prefer the latter option.
-* list item with nested blockquotes
+* list item with nested blockquotes (four spaces followed by "> ")
     > Do you have spam?

     > Do I have spam?
-* list item with nested code blocks
+* list item with nested code blocks displaying both options

         $ console.log("spam")
         $ console.log("more, please")